Notre Dame–USC football rivalry: 2000s – USC's Dominance

-After beating the Irish by 31 points each of the past three years, the Trojans came into South Bend to meet Notre Dame and first-year head coach Charlie Weis.
-The Irish players entered the stadium before the game wearing green jerseys, and put the crowd into a frenzy.
+After beating the Irish by 31 points each of the past three years, the Trojans came into Indiana to meet Notre Dame and first-year head coach Charlie Weis.
+The Irish players entered the stadium before the game wearing green jerseys, which put the crowd into a frenzy.
 A close game throughout, the Irish took the lead with two minutes left on a Brady Quinn touchdown run.
 The Trojans stormed back after a 4th and 9 pass by Matt Leinart to Dwayne Jarrett that brought the ball inside the ND 15-yard line.
 As Leinart scrambled and tried to dive into the end zone, he was hit hard short of the goal line, and the ball was knocked out of bounds with seven seconds to go.
 However, the clock continued to count down, and after it hit zero, the Irish fans began to storm the field.
-There was no replay in this game, at the request of coach Pete Carroll, but after huddling, the officials spotted the ball on the one-yard line and put seven seconds back on the clock.
+There was no replay in this game at the request of coach Pete Carroll, but after huddling, the officials spotted the ball on the one-yard line and put seven seconds back on the clock.
 On the next play, instead of spiking the ball and kicking a field goal to secure a tie that would have resulted in overtime, the Trojan offense surprised the Irish by running the ball.
 Trojan running back Reggie Bush pushed Matt Leinart into the end zone.
 Although this was against the rules at that time, the referees awarded USC the winning touchdown.
 Weis said he would hope his running back would make a play like that in a similar situation.
 The Trojans went on to lose to the Texas Longhorns in the BCS Championship Game.

-In 2010, USC was sanctioned by the NCAA for displaying a lack of institutional control for its football, men's basketball and women's tennis programs.
-As a result, all USC football victories from December 2004 through the 2005 season were vacated, including this classic game.
+In 2010, USC was sanctioned by the NCAA for displaying a lack of institutional control for its football, men's basketball, and women's tennis programs.
+As a result, all USC football victories from December 2004 through the 2005 season were vacated, including this game.
 These sanctions have been criticized by some NCAA football writers, including ESPN's Ted Miller, who wrote, "It's become an accepted fact among informed college football observers that the NCAA sanctions against USC were a travesty of justice, and the NCAA's refusal to revisit that travesty are a massive act of cowardice on the part of the organization."